How to Grow Plants Without Soil at Home

 If you decide aquaponics is the way to go, like hydroponics you can build your own system or purchase a ready-made kit.
 My favorite small home kits can be found in our article, Best Aquaculture Tanks for Your Home.

-AquaSprouts Garden, Self-Sustaining Desktop Aquarium Aquaponics Ecosystem...
+AquaSprouts Aquaponics Garden, Self-Sustaining Desktop Aquarium Hydroponics...

 • The AquaSprouts Garden is a self-sustaining aquarium & aquaponics kit for the home, office or...